Editor's note: This article was originally published September 12, 2014; it was updated November 6, 2017 to reflect the latest information.

 The short answer: no.

-The U.N. appealed for £1 billion to assist 4.6 million people in need in 2015, but the effort was only 62 percent funded.
-Only 88 percent of the £1 billion requested for 2016 has been funded.
+The UN appealed for £1 billion to assist 7.6 million people in need in 2017.
+So far, some 70 percent of the budget is funded.

 Many humanitarian organisations, including Mercy Corps, are partnering with the U.N., using both private contributions and funding from the international community, to address the urgent needs of innocent people in South Sudan.